User Score: 5862

 --Jay Sissler (trained dog act)

-"A Night At Sophie Tucker's House" - broadcast from Tucker's living room.
+"A Night At Sophie Tucker's House" (with the theater's stage designed to resemble Tucker's living room).

---Rex Harrison and Lili Palmer perform a scene from "The Four Poster."
+--Rex Harrison and Lilli Palmer (husband-and-wife actors) reprise a scene from their movie "The Four Poster."

 This is the conclusion of the 2-Part ASCAP (American Society of Composers, Authors and Publishers) Story, with a look at the past 50 years of American music.